CPNV-ES/LiveCoding-Pokedash-Game/README.md

 # LiveCoding-Pokedash-Game
 ## Description
-Pokedash is a game where to help beginners to code with a funny and playful game.
+Pokedash is a game to help beginners to code with a funny and playfull game.
 They can choose multiple languages and use the [functions](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/instructions/functions.md) available to create the logic of the game.
 By this methodology, they will learn variable, types, basic structures and functions of a language while "developping" a funny game.

 ![LiveCoding Pokedash Game](docs/assets/LiveCodingPokedashGame.PNG)